pranabekka/pranabekka.github.io/content/drafts/prog-rep-6.md

 like variable declarations, `if` statements, and `for` loops, all use the same syntax rules, so users and visual editors can easily translate them.
+We only need to learn one syntax construct for everything, instead of remembering all the keywords and brackets.

 To turn them into blocks,
 we simply sprinkle in some icons